Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 ### GROUP BY
 * Use `GROUP BY` to instead WHERE condition, because it doesn't need write WHERE when each condition changed, and get each group of result instead of only one result.
+* As usual, `group by` at the last of the syntax.
 For example:
 ![](https://github.com/Kimwangqing/pictures/blob/master/group%20by%20classid.jpg?raw=true)

+#### Having clause
+The Having clause is often used with the Group By clause to filter gropus bases on specific conditions, which is like WHERE clause.

 ### Practices
 ![](https://github.com/Kimwangqing/pictures/blob/master/group%20practice1.jpg?raw=true)